Nichelle Nichols: Recognition

 In 1982, Robert A. Heinlein dedicated his novel Friday to her.
 Asteroid 68410 Nichols is named in her honor.

 In 1992, she was awarded a star on the Hollywood Walk of Fame, for her contribution to television.

 In 1999, Nichols was awarded a Goldene Kamera for Kultstar des Jahrhunderts (Cult Star of the Century).
-2010, Nichols received an honorary degree from Los Angeles Mission College.
+In 2010, Nichols received an honorary degree from Los Angeles Mission College.

-Nichols received The Life Career Award, from the Academy of Science Fiction, Fantasy and Horror Films, in 2016, the first woman to receive it.
+Nichols received The Life Career Award from the Academy of Science Fiction, Fantasy and Horror Films in 2016, the first woman to receive it.
 The award was presented as part of the 42nd Saturn Awards ceremony.
 Nichols was awarded the Inkpot Award in 2018.

 Nichols was an honorary member of Alpha Kappa Alpha sorority.

 Udea nicholsae, a species of snout moths, was named in her honour.

 The second season of Star Trek: Strange New Worlds began with a pre-credits dedication, referencing one of her recurring lines from the original series: "For Nichelle who was first through the door and showed us the stars.
 Hailing frequencies forever open..."